-1 INTRODUCTION TO THE DANISH EMERGENCY RELIEF FUND 3 1.1 Objectives of the DERF 3 1.2 Funding modalities 4 1.3 Categories of humanitarian crises 4 5 1.4 Understanding the concepts of the DERF 1.4.1 Prioritising vulnerable groups 5 1.4.2 Supporting the localisation agenda 5 1.4.3 Applying the Core Humanitarian Standard (CHS) 5 2 WHO IS ELIGIBLE TO APPLY FOR DERF FUNDING?
-6 2.1 Overall eligibility 6 2.2 Requirements when applying for DERF funding 6 2.2.1 Requirements for the Danish CSO 6 2.2.2 Requirements for the implementing partner 6 2.2.3 Requirements for the partnership 2.2.4 Self-implementation by the Danish CSO 6 6 2.3 To qualify for DERF funding 7 2.3.1 Funding ceilings and minimum requirements per ceiling 7 2.3.2 Assessment criteria for qualifying for DERF funding.
-7 3 DERF FUNDING MODALITY: ANTICIPATORY ACTION 8 3.1 Purpose and content of the modality 8 3.2 How to apply 8 3.3 Criteria for assessing applications 9 3.4 Assessment and selection of applicants 9 4 DERF FUNDING MODALITY: RAPID RESPONSE 10 4.1 Purpose and content of the modality 10 4.2 Alerting the DERF to open a call for applications 10 4.3 How to apply (responding to a call for applications) 4.4 Criteria for assessing applications 11 11 4.5 Assessment and selection of applicants 11 5 IMPLEMENTATION, MONITORING, AND REPORTING 12 5.1 Responsibility of the Danish CSO 12 5.2 Implementation 12 5.3 DERF's supervision and monitoring 12 5.3.1 DERF support to Danish CSOs5.3.2 DERF / CISU accountability and complaint mechanism 12 12 5.4 Reporting, learning, and evaluation 13 EXAMPLES OF LIFESAVING ACTIVITIES (ANTICIPATORY ACTION) 14 EXAMPLES OF LIFESAVING ACTIVITIES (RAPID RESPONSE) 15
+1 INTRODUCTION TO THE DANISH EMERGENCY RELIEF FUND 3 1.1 Objectives of the DERF 3 1.2 Funding modalities 4 1.3 Categories of humanitarian crises 1.4 Understanding the concepts of the DERF 4 5 1.4.1 Prioritising vulnerable groups 5 1.4.2 Supporting the localisation agenda 5 1.4.3 Applying the Core Humanitarian Standard (CHS) 5 2 WHO IS ELIGIBLE TO APPLY FOR DERF FUNDING?
+6 2.1 Overall eligibility 6 2.2 Requirements when applying for DERF funding 6 2.2.1 Requirements for the Danish CSO 6 2.2.2 Requirements for the implementing partner 6 2.2.3 Requirements for the partnership2.2.4 Self-implementation by the Danish CSO 6 6 2.3 To qualify for DERF funding 7 2.3.1 Funding ceilings and minimum requirements per ceiling 7 2.3.2 Assessment criteria for qualifying for DERF funding.
+7 3 DERF FUNDING MODALITY: ANTICIPATORY ACTION 8 3.1 Purpose and content of the modality 8 3.2 How to apply 8 3.3 Criteria for assessing applications 3.4 Assessment and selection of applicants 9 3.4 Assessment and selection of applicants 4 DERF FUNDING MODALITY: RAPID RESPONSE 10 4.1 Purpose and content of the modality 10 4.2 Alerting the DERF to open a call for applications 10 4.3 How to apply (responding to a call for applications) 4.4 Criteria for assessing applications 11 11 4.5 Assessment and selection of applicants 11 5 IMPLEMENTATION, MONITORING, AND REPORTING 12 5.1 Responsibility of the Danish CSO 12 5.2 Implementation 12 12 5.3 DERF's supervision and monitoring 5.3.1 DERF support to Danish CSOs 1 2 12 5.3.2 DERF / CISU accountability and complaint mechanism 12 5.4 Reporting, learning, and evaluation 13 EXAMPLES OF LIFESAVING ACTIVITIES (ANTICIPATORY ACTION) 14 EXAMPLES OF LIFESAVING ACTIVITIES (RAPID RESPONSE) 15